-Emily Wolfe (b.1972) is the only child of art writer, Richard Wolfe, and distinguished artist, Pamela Wolfe.
-Since 1998, Wolfe has lived and worked in London – a place that due to its size, climate, and geography, dictates that the population spend its days in high-density living and built spaces are the constant backdrop to life.
+Emily Wolfe (b.1972) has lived and worked in London since 1998 – a place that due to its size, climate, and geography, dictates that the population spend its days in high-density living and built spaces are the constant backdrop to life.
 “I like being indoors, and the climate here is conducive to it.
 I loved [London] from the moment I got here, and I think it’s a magnificent city.”
 (Emily Wolfe, quoted in Sam Eichblatt, “Strange Wilderness,” Home New Zealand, 2013).

 Emily is a graduate of Elam School of Fine Arts, the University of Auckland, and in 1998 she received the Ryoichi Sasakawa Scholarship to study for a Masters in Fine Arts at the prestigious Slade School of Fine Arts at University College London.
 Following the completion of her formal education in 2000, Wolfe has regularly exhibited in both hemispheres, travelling between the United Kingdom and New Zealand and thus alternating between these two ways of life – one inherently familiar; the other adopted and now equally habitual.
 “Yes, I miss New Zealand.
 I ache for the smell of living things, the open vistas, my parents’ backyard in Freeman’s Bay.
 I think that’s why I’ve taken to painting on such large canvases – it’s the only time I get to stretch out my arms in a wide space.
 On the flip side, I’ve fallen in love with the chaos of city life, its monochrome greyness, the gritty air and the way it makes life, and my painting, so much more intense.”
 (Emily Wolfe, quoted in “Cry Wolfe,” Next, May 2000)